jamwil1226/javascript-quiz/README.md

 ### This challenge entails creating a timed quiz using HTML, CSS, and JavaScript.

 ### The user reads the instructions and hits the Start Quiz button to begin.
-Once the quiz is started, the user is presented with a question and multiple choice answers and the timer appears in the top right corner.
+Once the quiz is started, the user is presented with a question, multiple choice answers, and a timer appears in the top right corner.
 ![Questions](./assets/images/questions.png)

  ### When the user hovers over the possible answers, the button will turn color to warn them of their choice.